Admission Requirements: Occupational Therapy, M.S.

 Requirements

-- If you have a bachelor’s degree and have not completed all prerequisite courses for admission, you may be provisionally accepted to the M.S. program.
-After completion of these prerequisite courses and satisfaction of all other academic and professional standards, you may be admitted into the professional phase of the M.S. program.
+• If you have a bachelor's degree and have not completed all prerequisite courses for admission, you may be provisionally accepted to the M.S. program.
+Full acceptance to the program is contingent on successful completion of all prerequisite courses and satisfaction of all other academic and professional standards.

 Application Materials

-- Important: In response to the COVID-19 crisis, please note the following New York Tech Occupational Therapy Program has revised admissions requirements for 2021–2022 only: For incoming graduate students, students will be required to submit a OTCAS application in the 2021–2022 application cycle with a minimum of 50 volunteer/observation hours, in lieu of the requirement of 100 hours of volunteer experience under the direct supervision of a licensed occupational therapist.
+• Important: In response to the COVID-19 crisis, please note the following New York Tech Occupational Therapy Program has revised admissions requirements for Summer 2024: For incoming graduate students, students will be required to submit a OTCAS application in the 2023–2024 application cycle with a minimum of 50 volunteer/observation hours, in lieu of the requirement of 100 hours of volunteer experience under the direct supervision of a licensed occupational therapist.

 Note: Applicants to the School of Health Professions should be aware that certain legal issues and/or convictions may preclude a student from being accepted by clerkships, internships, and/or fieldwork, and impact the student’s ability to complete the required program courses and qualify for graduation, certification, and/or licensure.